spacexnu/adlermedrado.com.br/content/_index.md

 Currently I'm graduating in History at Universidade Cruzeiro do Sul.

+Programming is not only a skill but my passion.

 Below you can find more about me, if you're interested.

 * [Blog](https://adlermedrado.com.br/posts)